23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 2. DIY a fancy headboard.

 A headboard can majorly upgrade a dorm bed, and you don’t have to spend tons to get the look.
-Angie Arias, the current Apartment Therapy Media Audience Growth intern, made one using *checks notes* five pool noodles from Five Below.
+Angie Arias, Dorm Therapy’s Audience Growth Assistant Editor, made one using *checks notes* five pool noodles from Five Below.
 She broke down the project here

 Credit: Su Tashan